vitaly-rudenko/streamline/docs/quick-repl.md

 ## Setup

-To setup Quick Repl, run `Quick Repl: Setup` command.
+To setup Quick Repl, run `Quick Repl: Start Setup Wizard` command.
 It will walk you through the initial configuration and prepare some default templates for you.

 ## Templates